exasol/script-languages/README.md

 We call these versions _flavors_.
 The pre-defined flavors can be modified and extended to create customized flavors.
 Each pre-defined flavor has its own set of Dockerfiles in a corresponding subfolder of [flavors](flavors).

-Create the language container and export it the local file system
+Create the language container and export it to the local file system

 ```bash
 $ ./exaslct export --flavor-path=flavors/<flavor-name> --export-path <export-path>